rdmtc/node-red-contrib-sun-position/blind_control.md

 ## rules

 The rules are not easy to understand.
-For simplicity, in the following description, the type of the blind position is absolute.

-There are basically 4 generic types of rules (absolute blind position):
+There are basically 4 generic types of rules:

-* absolute rule
+* no time and no condition rule
-  * a rule with no time and no condition will be absolute.
-If such a rule exists, no other rule will be active, no sun control will be done
+  * a rule with no time and no condition will be always active if checked.
-  * such rules not really makes sense
+  * such rules are evaluated in the order of time __until__ and time __from__ rules
 * a rule with a condition - conditional rule
   * a rule with a condition will only be active if the condition matches, otherwise the rule will be ignored
-  * rules with only a condition are evaluated before a rule with a time is evaluated
+  * rules with only a condition are evaluated in the order of time __until__ and time __from__ rules
 * a rule with a given time - time rule
   * time rules differ again in 2 ways
     * __until__ time rules
       * rules will be active from Midnight __until__ the given time
-      * the first matching __until__ rule of will be considered
+      * the first matching __until__ rule with a time later than the current time will be selected
     * __from__ time rules
       * rules will be active __from__ given time to Midnight
-      * the last matching __from__ rule of will be considered
+      * the last matching __from__ rule with a time earlier than the current time will be considered
+      * __from__ rules only considered if no __until__ rule was selected
 * a rule with a condition and a given time
   * these type of rules are a combination.
 The rules will only be considered if the condition matches and then it act as a normal time rule.
 Otherwise it will be ignored.

+the blind level of a rule could have 3 options:

+* __absolute__
+  * If a rule with a blind level of type absolute matches, the level would be set to the level defined in the rule.
+No sun control will be active as long this rule is active.
+* __minimum__
+  * If a rule with a blind level of type minimum matches, as the level the default defined blind position will be used or if sun control is active the blind position calculated by the sun will be used.
+If this level is below the given blind position by the rule, the position by the rule will be used.
+* __maximum__
+  * If a rule with a blind level of type maximum matches, as the level the the default defined blind position will be used or if sun control is active the blind position calculated by the sun will be used.
+If this level is above the given blind position by the rule, the position by the rule will be used.

+If there is a time where no rules matches, then as blind position the default defined blind position will be used or if sun control is active the blind position calculated by the sun will be used.

-a typically ruleset could be setup in a way like:
+a typically easy ruleset could be setup in a way like:

-* 1 __until__ absolute time (e.g. early morning 6:00) blind will be closed
+* 1 __until__ absolute time (e.g. early morning 6:00) blind will be closed (absolute)
-* 2 __until__ sun rise time (e.g. sunrise) blind will be closed
+* 2 __until__ sun rise time (e.g. sunrise) blind will be closed (absolute)
   * The previous absolute __until__ rule (rule 1) will consider that the blind is closed, even if the sun rise time (this rule 2) is earlier than the time of rule 1.
-* 3 __from__ sun set time (e.g. sunset) blind will be closed
+* 3 __from__ sun set time (e.g. sunset) blind will be closed (absolute)
-* 4 __from__ absolute time (e.g. late night 22:00) blind will be closed
+* 4 __from__ absolute time (e.g. late night 22:00) blind will be closed (absolute)
   * This rule 4 will be consider that the blind is closed, even if the sun set time (rule 3) is later than this absolute time.
 * In the time between the rule 2 (last __until__) and the rule 3 (first __from__ rule) the blind will set to the default position which is setup normally to open.
 Only in this time the blind position can be controlled by sun.

-This simple example could be enhanced with additional conditional rules.

-### rules with blind position minimum or maximum

-Rules that are not absolute dictate a minimum and maximum position with a very high priority.

-As far as possible, only absolute rules should be used, as the use of the minimum and maximum rules further increases the complexity.

-Time and conditions apply to minimum and maximum rules in the same way as for absolute rules.
-The absolute, minimum and maximum rules are evaluated independently of each other.
-Thus, there can be a valid absolute, a minimum and a maximum rule at the same time.
-It is not possible to go below the blind level of a minimum rule with an absolute rule or to exceed the blind level of a maximum rule with an absolute rule.

-Minimum and maximum rules can be used primarily for conditional overrides on a rule basis.
-Example: These rules can be used to define at certain times a minimum level for the blind if a window opening contact reports an open window.

-Another Example will be the usage of minimum/maximum level at specific weather conditions which should also override absolute rules.

 ### rules example